thbgnnr/checks/README.md

 # Checks
-A simple hash checker to see if both hashes are equal
+A simple hash checker to see if both hashes are equal.